YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 We one-hot encoded the boolean values in `'is_free'` with corresponding 0 and 1 values and passed through all numerical values.

 The metric we are using to evaluate our model is the F1 score, which balances precision and recall.
 For this model, **the F1 score is 0.8733**.
 We consider this to be a fairly good model, with balanced precision (0.8832) and recall (0.9001) performance.
-This model covers the basic aspects of what makes a recipe suitable for preparing for kids: it is low in sodium, safe, and relatively low effort, which allows for the involvement of kids in the preparation process and makes it easier for caretakers.
+This model covers the basic aspects of what makes a recipe suitable for preparing for kids: it is low in sodium, safe, and relatively low in effort, which allows for the involvement of kids in the preparation process and makes it easier for caretakers.

 ---
 ## Final Model